Common Configuration (SIP)

 parameters Array Element [Required] As per Common Configuration Application parameters.

-"throttle_max_instances" Positive Integer A hard limit on the number of instances which may be in progress at any time.
+throttle_max_instances Positive Integer Attribute A hard limit on the number of instances which may be in progress at any time.

 An instance is created by an inbound or outbound SIP Request for OPTIONS, REGISTER.
 An instance is also created by an inbound or outbound INVITE associated with an A-Leg.